mbrukman/sense-engine/README.md

 Engines are modules that export a `createEngine` function that returns an engine implementation.
-When you launch a dashboard, this engine function will be called and the engine will hook into Sense's entire cloud infastructure.
+When you launch a dashboard, this engine function will be called and the engine will hook into Sense's entire cloud infrastructure.
 You can then interact with the engine the same way you do with Sense's built in engines: interactively in a dashboard, through an [exported job](http://help.senseplatform.com/getting-started#jobs), or via Sense's [REST API](http://help.senseplatform.com/api/rest).